rpatil524/fence/docs/usersync.md

 ![Usersync Flow](images/usersync.png)

-> The access from the user.yaml file and the dbGaP authorization files is combined (see example below), but the user.yaml file overrides the user information (such as email) obtained from the dbGaP authorization files.
+> The access from the user.yaml file and the dbGaP authorization files or GA4GH visas is combined (see example below), but the user.yaml file overrides the user information (such as email) obtained from the dbGaP authorization files.
+Access information is retrieved from visas if valid RAS GA4GH Visas are available, else, depending on the configuration, information from dbGaP authorization files is used.
+Visas will always take priority before any other source of authorization.

 ## Configuration